 The World Wide Web has become an essential resource for accessing and sharing information, and interacting with other people on a variety of different levels.
 But for people with disabilities, as well as aging populations, visually impared people, people situated in remote areas and people with temporary injuries, it can be challenging to use the Web.

-The United Nations’ Convention on the Rights of Persons with Disabilities states that access to information and communication technologies is a basic human right.
-Whilst there are a variety of different methods and technologies available to assist people in accessing the Web, it is ultimately the responsibility of content authors and web developers to ensure that information published on the Web is presented in an accessible way.
-The following infographic from Access iQ explains how important this is within an Australian context.
+The United Nations’ Convention on the Rights of Persons with Disabilities states that equal access to information and communication technologies is a basic human right.
+Whilst there are a variety of different methods and technologies available to assist people in accessing the Web, it is ultimately the responsibility of web content authors and web developers to ensure that information published on the Web is presented in an accessible way.

-Accessibility supports social inclusion for people with diverse abilities.
-The CEO of Microsoft, Bill Gates, has stressed the role of accessible technology in empowering people with diverse abilities, saying it “eliminates barriers for people with disabilities and it enables individuals to take full advantage of their capabilities.”
-It also goes along with other best practices of the information technology industry, such as device independence, usability, design for older users, and search engine optimisation (SEO).
+Web accessibility supports social inclusion for people with diverse abilities.
+The CEO of Microsoft, Bill Gates, has stressed the role of accessible technology in empowering people with diverse abilities, saying it “eliminates barriers for people with disabilities and it enables individuals to take full advantage of their capabilities”.
+Accessibility guidelines also go along with other best practices of the information technology industry, such as device independence, usability, design for older users, and search engine optimisation (SEO).

 Here at 4mation Technologies we pride ourselves on delivering the highest possible quality of website design and development.
 Our passion for following industry standards and promoting best practices, and our many years of experience mean that we are uniquely situated to assist you in optimising your website for accessibility.
 Contact us to discuss how we can make your website more accessible for your customers.